 Primary deficit = Fiscal deficit – Interest payments

 Measures to reduce the primary deficit can be similar to the steps taken to reduce the fiscal deficit as the primary deficit is any borrowings that are above the existing deficit or borrowings.

-This concludes the topic of Budget Deficit, which is one of the metrics of measuring the economic growth of a nation, along with GDP.
-To read more of such interesting concepts on Economics for Class 12, stay tuned to BYJU’S.
+This concludes the topic of budget deficit, which is one of the metrics of measuring the economic growth of a nation along with GDP.
+To read more of such interesting concepts on economics for class 12, stay tuned to our website.